APLMF

 5.1 Legal and technical requirements for type approval

-SPRING Singapore does not provide type approval services for weighing and measuring instruments used in trade.
-However, instruments meant for trade use in Singapore must be of an approved type and registered with SPRING Singapore.
+The WMO does not provide type approval services for weighing and measuring instruments used in trade.
+However, instruments meant for trade use in Singapore must be of an approved type and registered with The WMO.
 Only instruments with registered patterns will be allowed to proceed with verification.
 The following documents/materials would be required for all new instruments:

 5.2 Authority responsible for issuing type approval